 This ride can be any distance between 40 and 60 miles.
 The pace of this ride is in excess of 16.5mph and on flatter routes can be as high as 20mph.
 It can also include strong interval sessions.
 Routes can include over 3000ft of elevation and can include the biggest hills in the Newmarket area.
 This ride is perfect for strong triathletes, half and full ironman athletes and riders with a high level of strength and fitness who want to put in some strong shared training sessions.
 These rides do not happen every week and will only take place if there are a number of riders who have the ability to perform this ride.
 This ride does not always stay together, but is up to the riders themselves to agree the etiquette of the ride.
-You will not be asked to sign on for this ride.

 The Sunday rides are dependant on numbers.
 These are not led rides and we usually split into two groups.
 The slower ride is very similar to the Saturday ‘led’ social ride and is about 30 miles, the speed is below 15mph and this ride usually has a coffee and cake stop.
 The faster ride is about 40 miles with speed averages between 15 – 16mph (this was the average speed for our 2015 rides) and can have a coffee stop.
 This ride is similar to our Saturday ‘led’ club ride.

 You can see all our routes on the NCTC route page

 We want cycling on the public roads to be an enjoyable experience for us and other road users.
 As a club we want to support and encourage people to ride safely, respecting their fellow riders and other road users to reduce any risk and danger.